simoneb/simoneb.github.com/source/_posts/2013-04-21-labeling-trees-exercise-2.markdown

 }
 ```

-Now if we run the computation against the same old tree
+Now if we run the computation against the same old tree:

 ```csharp
 var tree = branch(